VirtualCareFinder

 Wait timeMatched within 1–2 daysUsually matched within 48 hours

-Best forInsured patients who want to use their health insurance for online therapyPatients paying out of pocket who want unlimited messaging plus live sessions
+Best forInsured patients who want to use their health insurance for online therapyPatients who want unlimited messaging plus live sessions, with or without insurance

 Detailed Breakdown